AlexandreFenyo/net-monitor/README.md

 ### chart

-A chart is a JavaScript object  html canvas displaying time series using the [Chart.js](http://www.chartjs.org/) JavaScript library.
+A chart is a JavaScript object that the [Chart.js](http://www.chartjs.org/) JavaScript library uses to display time series using a html canvas.

 ### view